Peder Lund

 Louise Bourgeois

 Download BiographyUntil her death at the age of 98, Louise Bourgeois (b.
-1911, Paris, France; d.
-2010) continued to create new bodies of work with her characteristic visual language.
+1911 in Paris, France, d.
+2010 in New York, NY) continued to create new bodies of work with her characteristic visual language.
 Throughout her 70-year-long artistic career, she cultivated a consistent vocabulary of forms and motifs, expressing aspects of her own personal history and recurring themes such as marriage, motherhood, sexuality, femininity, and domesticity.
 Moving freely between abstraction and figuration, Bourgeois produced work in media including drawing, painting, textile, sculptures in numerous materials, as well as installations and performances.

 The female body and motherhood were themes that occupied Bourgeois unrelentingly, and the pregnant woman became a key figure in her devotion to transform her thoughts and emotions into form and colour.
 Drawing and printmaking were also an important part of Bourgeois’ practice, and she considered her graphic works a natural extension of the three-dimensional objects and forms she sculpted.